nakamasato/memcached-operator/docs/02-create-api.md

-# 2. Add API (resource and controller) for Memcached
+# 2. Create API (resource and controller) for Memcached

 1. Add controller